darcusfenix/cinema-doc/README.md

 Basically it is an architecture based on microservices containerized in docker under a clouster docker swarm.

-There is a mongodb database that each container connects to.
+Mongodb is the database that each container connects to.

 For push notifications I am using the Activemq messaging broker that exposes two ports, one for websocket and tcp for the containers.
 Mqtt is the protocol used for communication.